duynx/airport-weather/readme.rst

 2. Edit db configuration at application/config/database.php
 3. Login

--  Default user is:
+-  Default user is: admin/password
-User: admin
-Pwd: password

 -  OR
 You can register a new user to get the airport weather.